raymond-arthur/VRI-Github/README.md

 ### Code aims and goals:

-The goal for this package is to create a self-contained and easily usable function that allows for the determination of normality of a large dataset.
+The goal of this function is to provide a self-contained, easily usable tool for comprehensive statistical analysis of data columns with special focus on:

-We achieve this through a combination of the following:

-1/ Heuristic determination of normality

-We achieve this by visually examining the Q-Q plot of the data, determinating the quantiles and IQR, determinating of number of outliers, and visually inspection the data.

-<br> <br>
-An example of this output can be found here:
+    Normality Assessment:

+        Visual examination via Q-Q plots

+        Quantile and IQR analysis

+        Outlier detection

+        Formal statistical tests (for datasets ≤ 5000 observations)

+    Big Data Support:

+        Efficient processing of large datasets

+        Sampling for computationally intensive tests

+        Progress tracking

+    Automated Reporting:

+        Console output of key statistics

+        Optional file output

+        Visualization generation

+### Example Output

 ![](calculate_statistics.png)<!-- -->